c-r-h/c-r-h/README.md

 particularly Server Message Block ([SMB][WikiPediaSMB]).<br/>
 <a href="#"><img align="left" height="360" src="Files/Pointing.png"/></a>
   - [Implementing CIFS][ImpCIFS]<br/>
     Long ago, I wrote a book about CIFS (aka SMB1).
-Despite Microsoft having [deprecated SMB1][SMB1JoseB], the book is still relevant today and I, for one, still use it as a reference from time to time.
+Since then, Microsoft has [deprecated SMB1][SMB1JoseB], but the book is still relevant and I, for one, still use it as a reference from time to time.
   - [[MS-CIFS]] and [[MS-SMB]]<br/>
-    A bit less long ago, I put together a team to write the CIFS specifications for Microsoft.
+    A bit less long ago, based on the strength of my CIFS book, I was asked to put together a team to write the SMB1 specifications for Microsoft.
 We wrote [[MS-CIFS]] from scratch and overhauled [[MS-SMB]].
 The latter volume represents the additions and changes made to SMB1 starting with Windows 2000.
-Once again, SMB1 has been [rightly deprecated][SMB1JoseB] by Microsoft, but it's still in use in a lot of environments.
+Once again, SMB1 has been [rightly deprecated][SMB1JoseB] by Microsoft, but it's still in use in a lot of environments so it's really important to have a solid reference.
   - [SMB3 Offload Engine][Zambezi]<br/>
     These days I'm working on SMB2/3 integration with distributed file systems, and on an SMB3 Offload Engine.
 I think it would be cool if